CMSgov/design-system/packages/docs/src/pages/index.md

 weight: -100
 ---

 The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
-It includes [CSS and React components]({{root}}/components), [utility classes]({{root}}/utilities), a [grid framework]({{root}}/layout/grid), design and development best practices, and other resources to help you quickly prototype and build production-ready websites.
+It builds on the U.S. Web Design Standards and extends it to support additional [CSS and React components]({{root}}/components), [utility classes]({{root}}/utilities), and a [grid framework]({{root}}/layout/grid) to allow teams to quickly prototype and build accessible, responsive, production-ready websites.

 It is currently being applied to [HealthCare.gov](https://www.healthcare.gov/).
 It is open source and freely available to use by anyone.